>

 transcript_idTranscript ID

-exon_numberExon order within the transcript.
+exon_numberPosition of the exon within the transcript.

 reference_idTranscript ID in the reference annotation